pixelcog/nginx/README.md

   Default is `1m` (1 megabyte).

 ### passenger
-These attributes are used in the `nginx::passenger` recipe.
+These attributes are used in the `nginx-pixelcog::passenger` recipe.

 - `node['nginx']['passenger']['version']` - passenger gem version
 - `node['nginx']['passenger']['root']` - passenger gem root path